 Inspections in Sussex County can be e-mailed to:

-The Plumbing Permit and Inspection Program utilize the 2015 International Plumbing Code with Delaware specific amendments.
+The Plumbing Permit and Inspection Program utilizes the 2018 International Plumbing Code with Delaware specific amendments.
 The amendments are available at the Kent and Sussex County permit offices or at this link: Delaware Amendments

 Permits and plumbing program staff consultations are available at both program locations.